 Do you create presentations for your staff, the board, community stakeholders, or other groups?
-Do you need to report out to these groups on educational programs and policies?
+Do you need to report out to these groups on programs and policies?

-We often use surveys, interviews, and focus groups to gather the data we need to evaluate our educational programs and policies.
+We often use surveys, interviews, and focus groups to gather the data we need to evaluate programs and policies.
 We need to use data visualization to communicate information clearly and efficiently using charts, graphs, images, and infographics.
 And we need to use principles of effective slide design, messaging, and presentation delivery to engage audiences and move them to insight and action.

 Do you want to: